 12. Mediterranean: Tusk

-Tusk has a very California vibe, at least to this eater, and is serving some wonderful mediterranean food for dinner and for brunch on the weekends.
+Tusk has a very California vibe and serves wonderful Mediterranean food seven days each week.
+The weekday dinner menu is delectable, but our favorite meal here is weekend brunch.
 You’ll eat plant strong at Joshua McFadden and Luke Dirk’s very popular and very pretty place on E. Burnside, for the menu is replete with vegetables in every stage of cookedness, beginning with raw.
-Highlights: Hummus, Mujadra, or a “Let Us Choose” chef’s menu, a sampler of small bites of nearly everything on the menu.
-Another place I’d hit if I only had a handful of hours or meals in Portland.
+Brunch highlights include the hummus, baked eggs, smoked trout platter, and the not-to-be-missed pistachio gooey butter cake.
+Another place we’d hit if we only had a handful of hours or meals in Portland.